GeorgeCiesinski/custom-drupal-docs/README.md

 MkDocs can also build the production version of the documentation site.
 Use the command `mkdocs build` to build the production version.
 This will update the `site/` directory with the files and assets needed to open the site on the production server.

-### Pushing Updates

-Updates can be safely pushed to the develop branch.
-This should be updated frequently and kept up-to-date with source material.